 Step 2.
 Optionally, sprinkle chopped pecans on the top of the cake.

 Step 3.
 That's it, your cake is ready to eat.

-This delicious banana caramel cake is perfect for an any day dessert or a grand celebration.
-It’s just a great cake!
+This delicious banana cake with caramel is perfect for an any day dessert or a grand celebration.
+It's just a great cake!

 How to cool and remove the cake

-- When the cake is done remove it from the oven onto a cooling rack and let it cool for 10 – 15 minutes.
+- For best results when the cake is done remove it from the oven onto a cooling rack and let it cool for 10 - 15 minutes.
 This will firm the cake up and helps the cake shrink on its own from the sides of the pan.

 - Letting the cake completely cool in the pan may cause the cake to actually get glued to the pan from the steam it creates and causes stickiness.